castorini/DeeBERT/README.md

 # DeeBERT

-This is the code base for the paper [DeeBERT: Dynamic Early Exiting for Accelerating BERT Inference](https://arxiv.org/abs/2004.12993).
+This is the code base for the paper [DeeBERT: Dynamic Early Exiting for Accelerating BERT Inference](https://www.aclweb.org/anthology/2020.acl-main.204/).

+Check [this page](https://huggingface.co/ji-xin) for models that we have trained in advance (the latest version of Huggingface Transformers Library is needed).

 ## Installation